Save time with this fast-track ticket and explore an ancient Mayan fortress

 Tulum's strategic position on a cliff also made it a formidable fortress.
 The 784-metre long limestone wall surrounding three sides of the city protected it from invasions.
 The name 'Tulum' actually translates to 'Wall' in the Yucatec Maya language.

-This structure houses multiple murals that depict various historical events and cultural practices of the Mayan era, providing insight into the life and beliefs of the time.
+The structure houses multiple murals that depict various historical events and cultural practices of the Mayan era, providing insight into the life and beliefs of the time.

-Also known as ‘the Palace’, this complex structure with several rooms and a platform is believed to have been the residence of Tulum's elite, serving administrative and ceremonial purposes.
+Also known as ‘the Palace’, the complex structure with several rooms and a platform is believed to have been the residence of Tulum's elite, serving administrative and ceremonial purposes.
 It offers a glimpse into the governance and societal structure of ancient Tulum.